 Feb 24 2016

-by — Despite all the recent excitement around deep learning, neural networks have a reputation among non-specialists as complicated to build and difficult to interpret.
-And while interpretability remains an issue, there are now high-level neural network libraries that enable developers to quickly build neural network models without worrying about the numerical details of floating point operations a...
+by — This article is available as a notebook on Github.
+Please refer to that notebook for a more detailed discussion and code fixes and updates.
+Despite all the recent excitement around deep learning, neural networks have a reputation among non-specialists as complicated to build and difficult to interpret.
+And while interpretability remains an issue, there are now high-level neural network librar...

 Mar 28 2016

 We’re excited to announce the first Fast Forward Labs Data Leadership Conference!
 Join us April 28 in New York City as we discuss how to build strong data teams in complex organizations.
 You can register here.
 In a recent Computerworld article, our CEO & Founder Hilary Mason explained common pitfalls organizations face when trying to build a data-driven organization: they over-invest in t...

 by — I have a bit of a cybersecurity background, so a year or two ago I started paying attention to how often data breaches happen - and I noticed something depressing: they happen literally 3+ times each day on average in the United States alone!
 (For a particularly sobering review check out this blog post.)
 All that information, your information, is out there, floating through the ether of the i...